Come, dream a little daydream with us…

 And there’s a bottle of chilled Cava on the desk just begging to be drunk outside, before the sun casts a pumpkin glow on the whole scene below.

-When it comes to beautiful boutique hotels in the Mediterranean – ones with lots of blue and white that get their inspiration from the sea – Hotel Vistabella is hard to beat.
+When it comes to beautiful boutique hotels in Costa Brava (indeed, all of the Mediterranean) – ones with lots of blue and white that get their inspiration from the sea – Hotel Vistabella is hard to beat.